 The world's first currency: an alloy of gold and silver

-The world's first coins were made in Sardis by the King of Lydia between 610 and 560 BC. electrum parts, an alloy of gold and silver, bearing the emblem of one or more lion heads.
-This innovation facilitated trade by guaranteeing the value of coins thanks to their weight in precious metal.
+The world's first currency was made in Sardis by the king of Lydia between 610 and 560 BC.
+They were electrum parts, an alloy of gold and silver, bearing the emblem of one or more lion heads.
+This innovation facilitated trade by guaranteeing the value of the coins based on their weight in precious metal.

-Before the appearance of the first metallic currencies, wealth was determined by the quantity of goods owned, and exchange was mainly by barter.
-Seashells were used as the first forms of currency before metal coins became commonplace in the 7th century BC.
-Later, metallic money became a round parteasy to transport, marked with a symbol to guarantee its value.
+Before the advent of metal coins, wealth was determined by the quantity of goods owned, and trade was mainly conducted through barter.
+Shells were used as the first forms of currency before metal coins became common in the 7th century BC.
+Later, metal coins became a round parteasy to transport, marked with a symbol to guarantee its value.

 History and appearance of currency for each country worldwide